 - Consulted with churches ranging in size from 50 to over 2,000

 - Listed in the “Who’s Who” in Church Growth and “Who’s Who” Among America’s Teachers

-- Recipient of the Donald A. McGavran award from the American Society for Church Growth, the Distinguished Alumni award from Colorado Christian University, The Donald A. McGavran award from Fuller School of Intercultural Studies, and the Robert B. Fisher award for Faculty Excellence at Biola University.
+- Recipient of the Win Arn Life-Time Achievement at award from the Great Commission Research Network, the Donald A. McGavran award from the American Society for Church Growth, the Distinguished Alumni award from Colorado Christian University, The Donald A. McGavran award from the Fuller School of Intercultural Studies, and the Robert B. Fisher award for Faculty Excellence at Biola University.

 Gary L. McIntosh was born in Colorado Springs, Colorado, USA.
 He developed a keen interest in music beginning in third grade, and participated in vocal music throughout his elementary, junior, and senior high school years.
 He was elected as president of his high school acappella choir and received the senior award for excellence in vocal music in 1965.